New Zealand = Lots of Sheep

 You may or may not know that there are more sheep in New Zealand than humans.
 The ratio of sheep to humans is 9:1 in New Zealand.
 New Zealand has 34.2 million sheep and 6.2 million cows.
 Kiwis love their sheep–everywhere you look you see a pasture overflowing with sheep.

-You can’t come to New Zealand and not visit the Agrodome in Rotorua, on the North Island.
+You can’t come to New Zealand and not visit the Agrodome Sheep Show in Rotorua

 We got to the Agrodome and purchased our tickets.
 I didn’t know what to expect from the whole thing.
 A sheep show sounded pretty boring.
 We walked in a barn-like auditorium, with wooden benches in rows like an old church.
 As we made our way to the front, I noticed an empty stage with large steps, each with a name of some sort on the front.
 Soon the auditorium filled up and it was time for the show!